by Alex Kinsella | May 2022

 Conferences and events can generate a large amount of printed materials—but that doesn’t have to be the case.
 Instead of printing conference agendas and guides, consider using a website or mobile application.
 Eddings also said that many event giveaways typically end up in landfills.

 If your organization uses a booth for conferences or trade shows, Eddings recommended renting a booth at the location rather than shipping heavy booth setups by air.

 If you want to give your attendees a gift, try sourcing from vendors who offer sustainable items or even look at providing attendees carbon offsets for their travel to say thanks for joining you in Waterloo Region.
 Eddings added that carbon offsets are also a part of your event that could be a potential sponsorship opportunity.

 The majority of hotels and conference venues in Waterloo Region use food composting and waste separation recycling programs to improve sustainability.
 Explore Waterloo Region can connect you with venues to learn more about their green programs and provide ways to communicate these initiatives to your attendees.

 When it comes to catering, Waterloo Region is home to many catering companies and foodservice providers who pride themselves on their sustainability programs.
 Reducing high carbon menu items like beef can also be a way to help reduce your event’s carbon footprint.
 At the CanSPEP conference, the Walper Hotel served a dinner with an entirely plant-based menu that Eddings said conference attendees rated higher than another meat-based meal.

-If you’re a member of an association, business, or other organization looking for a location to hold an upcoming event, the Explore Waterloo Region team is here to help with its Hometown Advantage program.
+If you’re a member of an association, business, or other organization looking for a location to hold an upcoming event, the Explore Waterloo Region team is here to help.
 Our team can assist with everything your event needs—from transportation and venues, to entertainment and everything in between.